 As with most laws, several exceptions exist to the 30-month statute of limitations on medical malpractice cases in New York.
 For example, a patient whose surgeon left a foreign object such as a medical instrument inside of his or her body has just one year from the date of the surgery to file a claim.
 The law argues that is plenty of time to discover the object or it should have been enough time for those who did not discover it.
 Some other common exceptions to the New York medical malpractice statute of limitations include:

-Under the Continuous Treatment Doctrine, the clock on the 30 months doesn’t start ticking while a patient receives ongoing treatment for an illness or injury.
-One justification for this exception is the recognition that filing a medical malpractice lawsuit while receiving treatment could have an adverse effect on the patient’s level of care.
+Under the Continuous Treatment Doctrine, the 30-month statutes of limitations clock don’t start ticking while a patient receives ongoing treatment for an illness or injury.
+One justification for this exception is the recognition that filing a medical malpractice lawsuit while receiving treatment could have an adverse effect on the patient’s level of care from medical negligence.
 The clock begins to tick immediately once the patient has finished treatment with his or her provider.

 The clock towards the 2.5-year statute of limitations stops if the patient meets the legal definition of insanity.
 It starts again when his or her psychiatric disability ends.
 Recognizing that this condition is permanent in some people, state law caps the waiting period at 10 years.

 · Minor Children: New York law states that the statute of limitations clock in medical malpractice cases doesn’t apply to minor children.
-However, the countdown of the 30 months will start on the patient’s 18th birthday.
-It’s important to note that there is an exception to this exception and that is that the timespan cannot exceed 10 years.
+However, the countdown of the 30 month time period will start on the patient’s 18th birthday.
+It’s important to note that there is an exception to this exception and that is that the time span cannot exceed 10 years.
 For example, the parents of a newborn harmed at birth due to a serious error by a delivery nurse would only have until that child turned 10 to file suit.
 The 10-year limit applies to foreign objects left in the body as well while adults have only one year in the same situation.

 The United States government owns and operates veterans’ hospitals, military hospitals, and other hospitals, clinics, and laboratories.
 Under the Federal Tort Claims Act (FTCA), the injured patient must handle his or her claim in a specific way.
 This includes notifying the federal agency in writing of the intent to file a medical malpractice or wrongful death lawsuit within two years of the date of the malpractice or the discovery of its effects on the patient.
 The injured patient must then file the lawsuit within six months after the federal agency that received and denied it mails the patient a denial of the claim.